Gatheru-rose/Bash_answers/README.md

 Hello :smiley:

-Find my answers to the bash exercise.
+Find my answers to the bash exercise in the Answers.md file.